belvieir4/portfolio-template/README.md

 - Use [Coloors](https://coolors.co) or any other colour palette generator to find a colour scheme that resonates with you and add it to your project

 - Create your personal favicon with the [favicon.io tool](https://favicon.io) and replace the puzzle from the template

+- Change the typography/font - you can use [Google Fonts](https://fonts.google.com) or add a custom font to your website

 ## Author